influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor record query (-cluster <INFLUXDB_CLUSTER_NAME> ) (-no-wait) -query <QUERY> (-recording-id <RECORDING_ID>) -type <stream|batch>
 ```

+This command requires an InfluxDB query provided through the `-query` argument.
+It also requires a `-type` value of either `batch` or `stream`.
+A `-recording-id`
+can also be provided and when not provided will be generated.
+The optional boolean
+argument `-no-wait` will spawn the replay into a separate process and exit leaving
+it to run in the background.

 **Example 15 &ndash; Record Query**

 ```